greenonline/SSD1306_I2CPlus/xtras/OnePixelVertScroll.md

 ### Assumption

-The idea behind trying to second guess how bit manipulation affects the scrolling, is based upon the assumption that the driver IC used various bits to trigger certain functions - as is often the case in rudementary logic ICs.
+The idea behind trying to second guess how bit manipulation affects the scrolling, is based upon the assumption that the driver IC uses various bits to trigger certain functions - as is often the case in rudementary logic ICs.
 However, if the driver IC is using a variation of micro-code then all bets are off and the command byte values could just have been chosen at random - meaning that the individual bits themselves have no particular significance on affecting functionality changes.

 If it is is indeed the case, that micro-code is employed, then the 1-pixel vertical (diagonal) scroll functionality might not have even been implemented.
 Maybe the 1-pixel horizontal code functioning is just a lucky fluke.